rlridenour/jekyll-blog/_posts/2016-04-11-venn-diagrams-with-latex-and-tikz.md

 ### Universal Negations ###

 Shading is simple with TikZ, and, in most cases, relatively intuitive.
 To shade an entire circle, use the "\fill" command.
 For example, "\fill \sub" fills the entire subject circle.
 To fill the intersection of the subject and predicate circles, we need to tell TikZ to ignore everything that is outside the predicate circle, then fill the subject circle.
 This is done with the "\clip" command.
-This code produces shades the intersection of *S* and *P*:
+This code shades the intersection of *S* and *P*:

 ``` tex
 \begin{tikzpicture}[thick]